p1pchenk0/vue-handy-subscriptions/README.md

 Instead of above you should write:
 ```javascript
 ```
 Yes.
 Correct.
 Nothing.
-Plugin will handle all of this by itself.
+Plugin will handle all of this by itself, unsubscribing current component inside of its `beforeDestroy` hook.

 ### Methods
 Listening to event or events: